-JP Morgan and JPMorgan Chase Bank N.A., respectively, serve as recordkeeper and trustee of the Plan.
-Certain Plan investments at December 31, 2013 and 2012 are units in two mutual funds issued by JP Morgan, a self-directed brokerage account managed by JP Morgan, and shares of Company stock.
+JP Morgan and Empower served as recordkeeper of the Plan and JPMorgan Chase Bank N.A. serves as trustee of the Plan.
+Plan investments at December 31, 2014 and 2013 include units in two mutual funds in which JP Morgan serves as the advisor and administrator, a self-directed brokerage account managed by JP Morgan, and shares of Company stock.
 Therefore, these transactions qualify as exempt party-in-interest transactions.
 Fees incurred by the plan for the investment management services are included in net appreciation in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
-Direct fees totaling \$321,853 were paid to JP Morgan in 2013.
+Direct fees totaling \$331,411 and \$13,658 were paid to JP Morgan and Empower, respectively, in 2014.

-As of December 31, 2013 and 2012, respectively, the Plan held 2,677,281 and 3,071,462 shares of common stock of Great Plains Energy Incorporated, the sponsoring employer.
-During the year ended December 31, 2013, the Plan recorded dividend income from the Company Stock of \$2,480,673.
+As of December 31, 2014 and 2013, respectively, the Plan held 2,435,203 and 2,677,281 shares of common stock of Great Plains Energy Incorporated, the sponsoring employer.
+During the year ended December 31, 2014, the Plan recorded dividend income from the Company Stock of \$2,373,069.